mishuvs/build_it_bigger/README.md

-Build It Bigger App created as a part of Udacity [Android Developer Nanodegree Program](https://www.udacity.com/course/android-developer-nanodegree-by-google--nd801).

 ## Gradle for Android and Java Final Project

 In this project, I created an app with multiple flavors that uses